-583 Ban Ki-moon cited in Bellamy, Alex J. and Paul D. Williams.
+&lt;sup>654 Bellamy, Alex J. and Paul D. Williams.
 Broadening the Base of United Nations Troop- and Police-Contributing Countries.
-Providing for Peacekeeping.
-No. 1.
-International Peace Institute.
-August 2012.
+Providing for Peacekeeping NO.1.
+New York: International Peace Institute, August 2012.

-On the other hand, states have their own agenda and interest to contribute to UN missions.
-Alex J. Bellamy and Paul D. Williams pointed out five reasons why states contribute to UN peacekeeping: political, economic, security, institutional, and normative reasons.
-Politically, peacekeeping contribution enhances the nation's national status on security issues, or it can strengthen a country's bid for an elected seat in the UN Security Council.584 Economically, national governments may use UN compensation payments to support their national budget, and individuals who participated in the mission can benefit from UN monthly payment of soldiers.585 The security benefit would be because usually 'peace operations being more likely to receive contributions from states in the immediate neighborhood or region than those further afield.'
-Neighboring states are likely to contribute to containing armed conflicts that might affect them.586 The institutional reason is that the mission provides invaluable overseas experience for the country's armed forces.587 Lastly, the normative reason is that UN peacekeeping promotes the greater good for all and serves as proof of 'good international citizenship.'588 Generally, it can be said that 'UN peacekeeping support became automatic and unquestioned because it involved few costs in blood and treasure and produced power, prestige, peace, and pride on the cheap.'589
+them.
+The institutional reason is that the mission provides invaluable overseas experience for the country's armed forces.
+Lastly, the normative reason is that UN peacekeeping promotes the greater good for all and serves as proof of 'good international citizenship.'
+Generally, it can be said 'UN peacekeeping support became automatic and unquestioned because it involved few costs in blood and treasure and produced power, prestige, peace, and pride on the cheap.'

-Regarding Ethiopia, though there are plenty of reasons why Ethiopia send its troops to UN and AU peace operation below four main rationales are identified.
+Regarding Ethiopia, though there are plenty of reasons why Ethiopia sends its troops to UN and AU peace operations, below four main rationales are identified.

-8.3.1 National Security
+7.3.1 National Security